 These functions apply whether you are handling a routine response, organizing for a major non-emergency event, or managing a response to a major incident or emergency.
-The five major management functions are Command (Incident Commander and Command Staff), Operations, Planning, Logistics and Finance/Administration:
+The five major management functions are:

 - Incident Command: Sets the incident objectives, strategies, and priorities and has overall responsibility for the incident. - Operations: Conducts operations to reach the incident objectives.
-Establishes the strategies and tactics and directs all operational resources. - Planning: Supports the incident action planning process by tracking resources, collecting/analyzing information, and maintaining documentation. - Logistics: Provides resources and needed services to support the achievement of the incident objectives. - Finance/Administration: Monitors costs related to the incident and provides accounting, procurement, time recording, and cost analyses.
+Establishes the strategies and tactics and directs all operational resources. - Planning: Supports the incident action planning process by tracking resources, collecting/analyzing information, and maintaining documentation. - Logistics: Provides resources and needed services to support the achievement of the incident objectives. - Finance/Administration: Monitors costs related to the incident.
+Provides accounting, procurement, time recording, and cost analyses.